xxst4llaxx/afk-bot-for-aternos/README.md

-# Afk bot for aternos
+aw# Afk bot for aternos
 Hi, this is a aternos bot which stays afk in your minecraft server.
 A full setup guide is a available at: https://docs.dornox.live so kindly refer to this as the setup below doesn't include hosting.
 ### **Setup:**